huijing/slides/69-view-source-2019/README.md

 ---

-- what I find really cool about flexbox is the amount of control it gives us over the distribution of free space between content
-- flex items are sized depending on the interplay between the 3 flex item properties
 - the next bit I want to cover is understanding the difference between having a `flex-basis` of `auto` versus a `flex-basis` of `0`
 - again, I have 2 sets of 3 items, but this time, with exactly the same content
 - all the items have `flex-shrink` set to 1, so they will shrink at the same rate when there isn't enough space
 - but I've put in varying `flex-grow` values of 1, 2 and 0 respectively, to demonstrate how free space gets added to your flex items when there is excess space
-- the first set uses `auto` as the `flex-basis`, which means the starting width for each item is the width of its content
+- the first set uses `auto` as the `flex-basis`, which means the starting width for each item is its content width
 - the available free space is the total width of the container minus the widths of the content within the 3 flex items
 - that free space is distributed between items 1 and 2 in the ratio of 1:2, respectively
 - inspector shows you the starting width of each item and how much each of them grew by